giucal/post/README.md

     make final

-To commit this version as it is to the deployment branch:
+To commit such version, as it is, to the deployment branch:

     make commit

-To push changes to the remote deployment branch (assumed to have the same name):
+To push changes to the remote deployment branch:

     make push

-If the local version was OK and you feel intrepid, you can also deploy the site in one step:
+If the local version seems OK and you feel intrepid, you can also deploy the site in one step:

     make deploy

-which is of course the same as `make final commit push`.
+which is the same as `make final commit push`.

 #### Note

-The deployment version is always rebuild from scratch when you do `make final`.
+The deployment version is always rebuilt from scratch upon `make final`.
 If you're *really* intrepid, you can build it incrementally:

     make final-incrementally